amenzhinsky/iothub/README.md

 1. Complete list of subcommands and api call for iothub-device and iothub-service.
 1. Grammar check.
 1. Automated testing, manual now.
-1. Simplify testing by using only one access policy to create required devices.
 1. Rework debugging logs.